ISNS

 MISSION STATEMENT

 STATEMENT OF PURPOSE: Nietzsche studies has entered its philosophical and scholarly maturity over the last generation.
 Philosophically informed engagement with Nietzsche's contributions in value theory, philosophy of mind and action, epistemology and other fields is now commonplace in the secondary literature, while scholarly attention to Nietzsche's historical and intellectual context is recognized as essential for serious work.
-Founded in 2015, the International Society for Nietzsche Studies seeks to advance philosophical scholarship on Nietzsche by hosting annual workshops for presenters and invited discussants, thereby providing a forum for senior and junior scholars to present their work and discuss it with other philosophers in an intimate environment.
+Founded in 2015, the International Society for Nietzsche Studies seeks to advance philosophical scholarship on Nietzsche by hosting annual workshops for authors and invited discussants, thereby providing a forum for senior and junior scholars to present their work and discuss it with other philosophers in an intimate environment.
 Papers from the annual workshop will presumptively be published in a special issue of the journal Inquiry each year.

 EXECUTIVE COMMITTEE: